spec-dev/allo/guides/Contract-Groups.md

     this.address = event.data.roundAddress
     this.programAddress = event.data.ownedBy
     this.createdAt = this.blockTimestamp

-    this.addContractToGroup(this.address, 'allo.Round')  // add new round address to existing contract group }
+    // Add the new round address to the "allo.Round" contract group so that
+    // Spec's indexers will start picking up events for this new contract address. this.addContractToGroup(this.address, 'allo.Round') }
 ```